How to Host an Outdoor Movie Night in Your Backyard

-Before planning anything else, you should decide what movie to put up on the big screen.
+Before the big night, you should decide what movie to put up on the big screen.
 Not only will this help with planning snacks and decorations, but it’ll also prevent any last-minute squabbles between siblings who want to watch something different.

 - Disney.
 One of the recent live-action movies, like Beauty and the Beast, The Jungle Book or Maleficent, will entertain kids and parents alike.

 - Star Wars.
 Introduce your kids to “a galaxy far, far away” while sitting under the stars!
-If your children are still pretty young, you might want to start off with The Force Awakens, as the 1977 effects of A New Hope might not hold their interest.
+You might want to start off with The Force Awakens, as the 1977 effects of A New Hope might not hold the kiddos’ interest.